-Part 3: Concentration.
-(15 hours)
+Part 2: Concentration (15 credit hours)

-The final component of the B.S. in Communication Arts is the concentration.
-These concentrations build upon the core and experiential components of the degree by providing students with a focused area of study.
+The Communication concentrations build upon the core and experiential components of the degree by providing students with a focused area of study.
 Students must complete each course in the chosen concentration, and will choose from the following:

-Public Communication.
-The Public Communication concentration focuses on developing students' presentational skills and is designed to prepare them for careers in business, government, marketing, sales, advertising, speech writing, and other careers in which oral and written communication skills are essential.
+- Public Communication: The Public Communication concentration focuses on developing students' presentational skills and is designed to prepare them for careers in business, government, marketing, sales, advertising, speech writing, and other careers in which oral and written communication skills are essential.

 - SPCH-S 228 Argumentation and Debate

 - SPCH-C 444 Political Communication

-- SPCH-S 122 Interpersonal Communication
+- SPCH-S 201 Communicating in Public

 - NMCM-N 351 Cyberculture and Community

-- ENG-W 321 Advanced Technical Writing
+- COMM-C 394 Communication and Conflict

-Journalism.
-The journalism concentration develops student writing, editing, layout and photography skills, teaching students the journalism basics of reporting and editing.
+- Journalism: The Journalism concentration develops student writing, editing, layout and photography skills, teaching students the journalism basics of reporting and editing.
 Students are encouraged to combine their understanding of core skills in the profession with online media and their own unique interests to better prepare them for a market which demands great breadth and sensitivity to the intersections between social issues, human nature and technology.

 - JOUR-J 200 Reporting, Writing, & Editing I

-- ENG-W 365 Theories and Practices of Editing
+- · JOUR-J 201 Reporting, Writing, & Editing II

-- NMCM-N 250 Graphic Design I
+- NMAT-D 257 Graphic Design I

-- JOUR-J 290 Internship in Journalism

-- FINA-S 215 Studio in Digital Media I
+- NMAT-D 216 Studio in Digital Media I OR JOUR-J 344 Photojournalism

+- SPCH-C 382 Social Media Campaigns OR SPCH-S 333 Public Relations Writing

-Public Relations/Corporate Communications.
-The Public Relations/Corporate Communication concentration prepares students to strategically manage communication resources for both profit and nonprofit organizations.
+- Public Relations/Corporate Communications: The Public Relations/Corporate Communications

+concentration prepares students to strategically manage communication resources for both profit and nonprofit organizations.
 Coursework prepares students to enhance a corporation's image and reputation, monitor and resolve its issues, influence relevant attitudes and opinions, in efforts to adapt the organization to its environment and the environment to the organization.
 Grounded in communication theory and the four step process, students will enhance their writing and planning skills and learn a variety of communication formats and media techniques for relating to diverse publics.

-- · SPCH-S 233 Intro to Public Relations
+- SPCH-S 233 Intro to Public Relations

-- SPCH-S 333 Public Relations Writing
+- · SPCH-S 333 Public Relations Writing

 - SPCH-C 391 Public Relations Campaigns

-- NMCM-N 250 Graphic Design I
+- NMAT-D 257 Graphic Design I

-- NMCM-N 351 Cyberculture and Community
+- NMCM-N 351 Cyberculture and Community OR SPCH-C 382 Social Media Campaigns